 Pol Pot’s real name is Salot Sar.
 The word Sar meant pale or white; this referred to his relatively white skin and light complexion.

-The record shows that Pol Pot was born in 1928 as Salot Sar; some historians say this record is not correct that he was actually born in 1925.
-The truth is we really do not know if 1928 or 1925 is the year he was born.
+The record shows that Pol Pot was born in 1928 as Salot Sar; some historians say this record is not correct that he was born in 1925.
+We do not know if 1928 or 1925 was his birth date.

 3- Many Khmer Communists Had Aliases

-Having an alias was not that uncommon during the time the Khmer Rouge ruled Cambodia; many of the Khmer communists took on an alias.
-Some other aliases were: Khieu Samphan was called Hem, Kang Guek Eav was called Duch, Tou Samuth was called Sok, and Son Ngoc Minh was called Mean.
+Having an alias was not uncommon during the time the Khmer Rouge ruled Cambodia; many Khmer communists took on an alias.
+Some other aliases were: Khieu Samphan called Hem, Kang Guek Eav called Duch, Tou Samuth called Sok; and Son Ngoc Minh called Mean.

 4- Pol Pot Did Not Embrace the Cult of Personality

 Pol Pot did not embrace the cult of personality.
 He kept a very low public profile.
 Because he had an alias, many of his own relatives had no idea that it was the mysterious Angkor Leu or in the upper organization of the Khmer Rouge until the Khmer Rouge fell from power.

 The Khmer Rouge was so secretive that only the top organization knew who he was and what he looked like; his image and persona were so well hidden that If an ordinary Cambodian citizen passed him on the street, they would have no idea he was the famous Pol Pot.